holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 G> `whoami`
 G> `root`
 G>
-G> and that is our privilege escalation, we now have root.
+G> That is our privilege escalation, we now have root.

-The Countermeasures sections that address are:
+The Countermeasures sections that address this are:

 1. [Partitioning on OS Installation](#vps-countermeasures-disable-remove-services-harden-what-is-left-partitioning-on-os-installation)
 2. [Lock Down the Mounting of Partitions](#vps-countermeasures-disable-remove-services-harden-what-is-left-lock-down-the-mounting-of-partitions), which also briefly touches on the improving file permissions and ownership